avelino/awesome-go/.github/PULL_REQUEST_TEMPLATE.md

 ## We want to ensure high quality of the packages.
-Make sure that you've checked the boxes below before you submit PR.
+Make sure that you've checked the boxes below before sending a pull request.

 - [ ] I have read the [Contribution Guidelines](https://github.com/avelino/awesome-go/blob/main/CONTRIBUTING.md#contribution-guidelines)
 - [ ] I have read the [Maintainers Note](https://github.com/avelino/awesome-go/blob/main/CONTRIBUTING.md#maintainers)